Should you go for utility or security token for your ICO project?

 The other popular type of token is a utility token and it serves a role where security tokens are resulting from the company receiving unwanted attention from securities regulators.
 In short, a utility token can be defined as representing future access to a company’s product or service.
 The defining feature of a utility token is that it is not designed as an investment, but rather as an IOU (I owe you) of sorts for future use.
 If utility tokens are structured properly, this means that they cannot be considered as a security token and therefore cannot be governed by federal laws.

 There are already some very successful utility tokens on the market such as the ones issued through Civic.
 Civic has created 1 billion utility tokens that offer access to identity verification services in a decentralized and token-based system.
-These tokens each represent a unit of account for the Civic network and the more the network grows, the more utilities the token is worth.
+These tokens each represent a unit of account for the Civic network and the more the network grows, the more utility the token is worth.

 Shawn Wilkinson explains: